GHT Everest & Rolwaling Traverse via Tashi Labsta Pass

 3 nights hotel

-• airport transfers if arriving on day 1 and 28 or if you booked pre/post tour accommodation at the Radisson through World Expeditions
+Airport transfers are included if arriving on day 1 and 28 or if you booked pre/post tour accommodation at the Radisson through World Expeditions.

-• safety equipment including high altitude chamber and satellite phone
+Safety equipment including a high altitude chamber and satellite phone is included.

-• climbing pack including ice axe, crampons, harness and helmet
+A climbing pack including ice axe, crampons, harness, and helmet is included.

 show more